symbol/symbol-docs/source/guides/account/getting-the-amount-of-assets-sent-to-an-account.rst

 Getting the amount of assets sent to an account
 ###############################################

-Check the amount of cat.currency you have sent to any account.
+Check the number of asset units you have sent to an account.

 *************
 Prerequisites